Bulletin Page Content

 Federal Direct Graduate PLUS loans are federally sponsored loans for students attending graduate school.
 With a Graduate PLUS Loan, students may borrow up to the full cost of their education less other financial aid received including Federal Direct Loans.
 A credit check is required for all Graduate PLUS Loan applications.
 A student must be enrolled at least half time to be eligible for the funds.
 Repayment of Graduate PLUS Loans is not required while the student is in enrolled at least half-time, and for an additional six months after graduation, leaving school or dropping below half-time enrollment.
 Please visit https://studentaid.gov for current loan fees and interest rates.

 Federal Direct Student Loan Counseling

 Students who received a Federal Direct Loan while attending USA must complete online Exit Counseling before leaving the University through graduation, withdrawal, transfer, or when dropping below half-time status.
-Students should complete Exit Counseling online at https://studentaid.gov for Federal Direct Loans.
+Students should complete Exit Counseling online at https://studentaid.gov .
 Completion of Exit Counseling will not prevent receipt of federal aid in the future or prevent a student from returning to school.

 When students receive federal funds, their financial need is established according to federal guidelines.
 Students may not receive more financial assistance than their Cost of Attendance.
 This occasionally occurs when students receive funds from other sources after the Office of Financial Aid issues a financial aid offer.
 This situation is called an over award.

-When over awards occur, the Office of Financial Aid is required to adjust the financial aid the student has been awarded.
+When overawards occur, the Office of Financial Aid is required to adjust the student's financial aid.
 Students may be required to repay some of the funds they have already received.

 To prevent over awards, students should take the following steps: